-Spatial Focus Rationale for Priority Investment in roads, public trasnport and infrastructure upgrades to support the KWT-Bhisho Revitalisation process Catalytic Projects are identified as: The Bhisho Revitalisation Precinct "Green Energy" Hub located at Berlin Support continuing function of KWT as an extended Rural Service Centre.
+Spatial Focus Rationale for Priority

+Investment in roads, public trasnport and infrastructure upgrades to support the KWT-Bhisho Revitalisation process Catalytic Projects are identified as: The Bhisho Revitalisation Precinct "Green Energy" Hub located at Berlin Support continuing function of KWT as an extended Rural Service Centre.
 Support Provincial Government-led initiatives to consolidate Bhisho as the Administrative Capital of Province.

-Strategic Priority 3b: Quenera Precinct Rationale for Priority Investment in Land in Quenera area NEED to resolve critical problem areas of Mza'momhle and Nompumelelo without extending solution to mass-based housing as this will distort desired spatial pattern of CENTRAL-WEST Focus.
+Strategic Priori ty 3b: Quenera Precinct

+Spatial Focus Rationale for Priority

+Investment in Land in Quenera area Catalytic Project is identified as: The Beacon Bay-Gonubie Link Road and intersections NEED to resolve critical problem areas of Mza'momhle and Nompumelelo without extending solution to mass-based housing as this will distort desired spatial pattern of CENTRAL-WEST Focus.